 - If marks are not updated within 8-12 weeks, contact your Regional Centre or IGNOU Headquarters.

-The results for the IGNOU MLIS Project are typically declared after a certain evaluation period.
+The results for the MLIS Project are typically declared after a certain evaluation period.
 Here’s what you need to know:

 General Timeline for MLIS Project Results